Frequently Asked Questions

 is not just a shortening of vosotros or an object pronoun (like nos);

-is either replaced by vos or tú becomes more formal
+is either replaced by vos, or tú becomes more formal

-"bos" in conversation.
+and usted isn’t used.
 The vos has its own set of rules

 for conjugations.

-Generally speaking, vos conjugations sound
+Vos conjugations sound

 like tú conjugations with the accent shifted to the last syllable.